Race Equality Charter

 The Race Equality Charter framework enables universities to identify and critically reflect on the institutional barriers faced by minority ethnic staff and students.
 The charter acts as an avenue for the University to raise the profile of race equality and maintain dialogue about what race equality looks like in practice at Oxford.

-• Eliminate the undergraduate ethnicity attainment gap;
+• Close the ethnicity pay gap;